-Raw data of the studied population and the R code are available as Supplementary files S1 and S2 respectively.
-In order to maintain patient privacy; age, sex, admission dates and co-morbidities have been removed from the raw data of studied population and considered as “NA” (Supplementary files S1).
+Raw data and R code are available in the following public repository: https://github.com/ThomasDuflot/Ceftriaxone-AAC.
+In order to maintain patient privacy; age, sex, admission dates and co-morbidities have been removed from the raw data of studied population and considered as “NA”.

 Acknowledgements: